rohantikotekar/Geospatial-Data-Processing-of-Twitter-dataset-with-Apache-Spark-and-Sedona/README.md

 # Overview
+The project aims to implement an efficient indexing approach for spatiotemporal datasets, specifically using the methodology described in the paper "Indexing Moving Object Trajectories With Hilbert Curves."
+The implementation will focus on processing a Twitter dataset within the Apache Sedona framework, comparing traditional spatial indexing methods with Hilbert curve-based transformations.
 This project demonstrates how to leverage Apache Spark and Sedona (formerly GeoSpark) for geospatial data processing.
 It provides a comprehensive setup guide, detailed instructions, and code examples using Jupyter Notebooks.
 Designed for users interested in geospatial analytics and scalable big data processing.

 # Features
 1. Integration with Java: Set up the Java Virtual Machine (JVM) required for Apache Spark and Sedona.